 External Ids for ZIC2 Gene

 This gene encodes a member of the ZIC family of C2H2-type zinc finger proteins.
 This protein functions as a transcriptional repressor and may regulate tissue specific expression of dopamine receptor D1.
 Mutations in this gene cause holoprosencephaly type 5.
 Holoprosencephaly is the most common structural anomaly of the human brain.
 A polyhistidine tract polymorphism in this gene may be associated with increased risk of neural tube defects.
 This gene is closely linked to a gene encoding zinc finger protein of the cerebellum 5, a related family member on chromosome 13. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ZIC2 Gene

 ZIC2 (Zic Family Member 2) is a Protein Coding gene.
-Diseases associated with ZIC2 include holoprosencephaly and zic2-related holoprosencephaly.
+Diseases associated with ZIC2 include holoprosencephaly-5 and semilobar holoprosencephaly.
 Among its related pathways are Basal cell carcinoma.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin DNA binding.
-An important paralog of this gene is ZIC4.
+An important paralog of this gene is ZIC3.

 UniProtKB/Swiss-Prot for ZIC2 Gene